Optimox/HubMap/README.md

 - It allows for fast experimenting and results interpretation:
   - Pre-computation of resized images and masks of the desired size for short dataset preparation times
   - Uses half-precision for faster training
-  - Interractive visualization of predicted masks in notebooks
+  - Interactive visualization of predicted masks in notebooks
   - Glomeruli level metrics and confidence to understand the flaws of the model [TODO : Add code]
 - It uses intelligent tiling, compatible with every segmentation task on big images.
   - We sample only interesting regions, using mask and tissue information
   - Tiling is made on the fly, on previously resized images for efficiency.
   - Augmentations are made in slightly bigger sizes to get rid of side effects
-- It is adaptated to the specificity of the problem, to better tackle its complexity :
+- It is adapted to the specificity of the problem, to better tackle its complexity :
   - We added another class to the problem : unhealthy glomeruli
   - We manually annotated external data, as well as missing masks in the training data using model feedback.
   - Aggressive augmentations help the model generalize well to quality issues in the test data

 For the following reasons, our code is convenient to use, especially for researchers :
-- It is only based on comonly used and reliable libraries:
+- It is only based on commonly used and reliable libraries:
   - [PyTorch](https://pytorch.org/)
   - [Albumentations](https://albumentations.ai/) for augmentations
   - [Segmentations Models PyTorch](https://github.com/qubvel/segmentation_models.pytorch) for modeling
 - It is easily re-usable:
-  - It is documented and formated
+  - It is documented and formatted
   - It includes best-practices from top Kagglers, who also have experience in research and in the industry
   - It is (relatively) low level, which means one can independently use each brick of our pipeline in their code
   - We applied our pipeline to keratinocytes segmentation in LC-OCT and quickly achieved good results.
 See [here](https://www.kaggle.com/theoviel/hubmap-final-methodology-submission/) for more information.